This set of Analytical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Instrumentation of IR”.

 d) Tetraglycine sulphate

 Explanation: Pyroelectric materials are deutrated triglycine sulphate, triglycine sulphate and some polymers.
-They give rise to a potential when subjected to a heating or cooling effect.
+They give rise to potential when subjected to a heating or cooling effect.

 a) Expansion of gas upon heating